 and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are

-measured at fair value through other comprehensive income (FVOCI).
-Movements in the carrying amount are taken through
+measured at FVOCI.
+Movements in the carrying amount are taken through OCI, except for the recognition of impairment

-OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which
+gains or losses, interest income and foreign exchange gains and losses which are recognised in profit and loss.
+When

-are recognised in profit and loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised
+the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity

-in OCI is reclassified from equity to profit or loss and recognised in other gains/ (losses).
-Interest income from these financial
+to profit or loss and recognised in other income/(expenses).
+Interest income from these financial assets is included in

-assets is included in other income using the effective interest rate method.
+other income using the effective interest rate method.
+Foreign exchange gains and losses are presented in other income/

-cost or as financial assets at fair value through other comprehensive income, is classified as financial assets at fair value
+cost or as financial assets at FVOCI, is classified as financial assets at FVPL.
+Financial assets at FVPL are at each reporting

-changes recognised in the Statement of Profit and Loss.
+date fair valued with all the changes recognised in the Statement of Profit and Loss.

 Trade receivables